MrMcAwesome/cicd-pipeline-train-schedule-jenkins/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

-This should trigger the build
+# This should trigger the build
-. . . why hasn't this triggered?
+# . . . why hasn't this triggered?
-let's try this again
+# let's try this again
+# lucky number 4